ampproject/amp-by-example/polymer/README.md

 This sample demonstrates how to embed AMP pages inside a Polymer app.
 You can see the sample in action by visiting [https://www.ampbyexample.com/polymer](https://www.ampbyexample.com/polymer)

-By accessing [https://www.ampbyexample.com/polymer](https://www.ampbyexample.com/polymer) you will access to the same AMP samples embedded in a Polymer shell.

 ## Installation

 1. To build the polymer app, run the following command from the repository root: